-For many years, it was believed that the high concentration of capsaisin, or heat, lies in the seeds with the whitish veins, however, it is the exact opposite.
-If you want the heat, leave it on, if you want to lower the heat, cut it away.
+The high concentration of capsaisin, or heat, lies in the whitish veins, not the seeds.
+If you want the extra heat, leave it on, if you want to lower the heat, cut it away.
 Removing the vein does not eliminate the heat, it’s also in the essential oils within the pepper.
 Be careful when handling chilies because those essential oils transfer to your fingers and rubbing your eyes, even after washing your hands, can be a very unpleasant experience.
 Wear gloves if you’re particularly sensitive or cutting many peppers at once.

 Slice off the stem end of the jalapeño and cut in half lengthwise.